 - Social functionality – When it comes to fitness, accountability has been proven to make apps more useful in achieving fitness goals.
 Giving users the ability to challenge each other and share progress updates can be a powerful motivating factor.

-Once you’ve built and launched your Fitness Coaching App comes the real work.
-How do you keep users engaged?
+Once you've launched, the question becomes - How do you keep users engaged?
 The following are surefire techniques for driving sustained app engagement.

 1. Building Community – Community is a must-have feature that will keep many of your users coming back regularly.
 Partnering with a company like Charity Miles can take the idea one step further, by doing good while staying healthy.
 Many successful apps are also leveraging the idea of a “pool” to allow users to make bets on their ability to achieve a goal.